synw/django-instant/README.md

 ]
 ```

-### Configure Django settings
+### Configure the Django settings

-Use these parameters to update your Django's `settings.py`:
+Use the parameters from Centrifugo's `config.json` file to update your Django's `settings.py`:

 ```python
 CENTRIFUGO_HOST = "http://localhost"